Changes to Essex Code of Conduct for Penalty Notices

 - A penalty notice may be issued if there are 6 or more unauthorised sessions due to a holiday taken during the first two weeks of September

 If a pupil’s attendance falls below 90% they are considered to be a “persistent absence” pupil and the Attendance Compliance Team may consider a fine.

 In line with this, the attendance team will start early intervention if any pupil shows a decline in their attendance and they fall below our school target of 96%.
 For children to succeed at school it is expected that they attend on a regular basis and be punctual.

 School target 96% aim for 100%! – see what you can do!!

 Pupils need to be in school by 8.40am ready for morning prep at 8.45am.

-- Pupils arriving after 8.45am without a note from a parent or medical appointment card will be issued a verbal warning.
-A second late will receive a negative point and any late thereafter will receive a 30 minute detention for the following day
+- Pupils arriving after 8.45am without a note from a parent or medical appointment card will receive a 30 minute detention on the day.

 - Parents/carers are responsible for their child attending school on time every day